Saherpathan/Citation_project/README.md

 # Python Citation Project

 ## Description
-This project is a Python script that fetches data from a paginated API endpoint provided by BeyondChats.
+A Python script fetches data from a paginated API endpoint provided by BeyondChats.
 It identifies sources for each response and returns the citations as a JSON array.
 Additionally, there is an optional Flask app provided for a user-friendly interface to access the citations.

 ## Setup